 Option contract has value.
 It is a different market.
 It goes up or down more dramatically than the normal stock price: several parameters (e.g., IV, greeks) will amplify the change.

-One thing I realize after playing with options is that people do not really wait to close the position (i.e., wait until the expiry date).
-They might sell the option contract before the expiry date.
-They might make more profit (also loss more) than just trading stocks.
+One thing I realize after playing with options is that some people do not really wait until Expiry Day to close the position.
+They might sell the option contract before the expiry date, which might produce more profit (also loss more) than just exercising the options.

 It takes a seller and a buyer to complete a transction.
 For some low liquid stock/option, you might not be able to find a buyer.
 You must pay attention to this if you are betting able to re-sell the options.